theupdateframework/pep-on-pypi-with-tuf/README.rst

 metadata.
 Therefore, *timestamp* and *snapshot* metadata will most likely be updated frequently (possibly every minute) due to delegated targets metadata being updated frequently in order to drive continuous delivery of projects.
+Continuous delivery is a set of processes with which PyPI produces consistent snapshots that can safely coexist and be deleted independently [18]_.

 Every year, PyPI administrators are going to sign for *root* role keys.
 After that, automation will continuously sign for a timestamped, snapshot of all